 Important: The price in R$ is merely a reference; this is an int'l transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.

-Multi-Factor Authentication is not available in the US Gov Virginia region.
+Multi-Factor Authentication is not available in the West US 2 region.
 Please select another region.

-Multi-Factor Authentication is not available in the US Gov Iowa region.
+Multi-Factor Authentication is not available in the West Central US region.
 Please select another region.

-The ‘per user’ or ‘per authentication’ billing/usage model is chosen when creating a Multi-Factor Auth Provider in the Azure Management Portal.
+The ‘per user’ or ‘per authentication’ billing/usage model is chosen when creating a Multi-Factor Auth Provider in the Microsoft Azure classic portal.
 It is a consumption-based resource that is billed against the organization’s Azure subscription, just like virtual machines, websites, etc.

 A subset of Azure Multi-Factor Authentication capabilities are offered at no cost to Azure Global Administrators when the corresponding Azure Active Directory has not been provisioned with Azure Multi-Factor Authentication for directory users.